LLNL/axom/src/docs/sphinx/quickstart_guide/index.rst

 CS Toolkit Quick Start Guide
 =========================================================

-This guide provides information to help CS Toolkit users get up and running quickly.
-Specifically, it describes:

-  * CS Toolkit dependencies on third-party libraries and how to build and install those libraries
-  * How to configure, build, and install the CS Toolkit libraries
-  * How to compile and link an application with the CS Toolkit

-Additional information aboout the CS Toolkit build system and user guides for Toolkit components can be found by following links on the `main CS Toolkit documentation page <https://lc.llnl.gov/toolkit/docs/sphinx/web_docs/html/index.html>`_.
+This guide provides information to help CS Toolkit users and developers get up and running quickly.
+It describes how to obtain, build and install third-party libraries that the Toolkit depends on, how to configure, build and install the CS Toolkit libraries, and how to compile and link an application with the Toolkit.
+Additional information aboout the CS Toolkit, including its build system, user guides for Toolkit components, developer guides, and source code documentation can be found by following links on the `CS Toolkit Web Page <https://lc.llnl.gov/toolkit/docs/sphinx/web_docs/html/index.html>`_.

-We maintain two email lists: 'asctoolkit-dev@llnl.gov' (mainly for developer communication) and 'asctoolkit-users@llnl.gov' (for developer-user interaction).
+There are multiple ways to communicate with the team if you have questions, suggestions, etc. We maintain two email lists: 'asctoolkit-dev@llnl.gov' (mainly for developer communication) and 'asctoolkit-users@llnl.gov' (for developer-user interaction).
 If you want to communicate with the CS Toolkit team or other users, go to the
-`LLNL E-Mail List Manager Site <https://lists.llnl.gov>`_ to subscribe to these lists.
+`LLNL E-Mail List Manager Site <https://lists.llnl.gov>`_ to subscribe to one or both of these lists.

-We also have a chat room on Cisco Jabber called 'CS Toolkit Dev'.
+We also have a chat room on LLNL Cisco Jabber called 'CS Toolkit Dev'.
 It's open to anyone.
-You just have to log on to Jabber and join.
+You just have to log on to Jabber and join the room.

 **Contents:**